eduardovillao/Shipping-per-Neighborhood-for-WooCommerce/readme.txt

 == Changelog ==

-= 1.1.1 =
+= 1.2 =

+* New: neighborhood options are displayed by alphabetical order.
+* Fix: improved JS admin file to solve some bugs.
+* Fix: update neighborhood options when shipping method are removed.
-* Updated compatibility with WooCommerce and WordPress (5.7).
+* Tweak: compatibility with WooCommerce and WordPress (5.8).

 = 1.1 =

-* Updated compatibility with WooCommerce new version.
+* Tweak: compatibility with new version of WooCommerce.

 = 1.0 =